Cyclone Amphan: Eastern India

 Downed power lines caused power outages across West Bengal, prompting CM Mamata Banerjee to order power supplies to be cut in the two states of 24 Parganas as a precautionary measure.
 In North 24 Parganas, 2 people were killed and up to 5,500 homes were damaged.
 Thousands of mud homes were damaged in the neighboring Hooghly district.
 A million homes were damaged in South 24 Parganas and breached embankments led to the flooding of villages and swaths of cropland.
 About 26,000 homes were destroyed in Gosaba.
 Saltwater inundation affected surrounding areas following damage to 19 km of nearby embankments.
-Around 150 km from the area in Nadia,the storm caused severe damage.
+Around 150 km from the area in Nadia, the storm caused severe damage.
 Across West Bengal, 88,000 ha of rice paddies and 200,000 ha of vegetable and sesame crops were damaged.

-Neighboring Odisha saw significant effects, with wind speed reaching 106 km/h and rainfall up to 300 mm in Paradip.
-In Bhadrak, rainfall reached 384.6 mm.
+Neighboring Odisha saw significant effects.
+In the Dharma Port, an estimated wind speed of 120 km/h In Bhadrak, rainfall reached 384.6 mm.
 Approximately 1167 km of power lines of varying voltages, 126,540 transformers, and 448 electrical substations were affected, leaving 3.4 million without power.
 Damage to the power grid reached ₹3.2 billion (US$42 million).
 Four people died in Odisha, two from collapsed objects, one due to drowning, and one from head trauma.
+Due to high gust winds and intense rainfall, districts like Bhadrak and Kendrapara suffered especially for the paddy farmers since the paddy fields became unsuitable for paddy cultivation which was inundated by saline water due to storm surge.
 Across the 10 affected districts in Odisha, 4.4 million people were impacted in some way by the cyclone.
 At least 500 homes were destroyed and a further 15,000 were damaged.
 Nearly 4,000 livestock, primarily poultry, died.